Nicholas Ayala

 We have now broken down our sources of income (both pre- and post-tax)…

-…and establish a budgeting framework that we want to use as a guide,
+…and established a budgeting framework that we want to use as a guide.

 I had eight student loans with varying balances and interest rates, so I included those each as a separate line entry.

-This was a great exercise because it prompted me to open up each online portal and really see the details - that I quiety frankly was just ignoring.
+This was a great exercise because it prompted me to open up each online portal and really see the details - that I quietly frankly was just ignoring.

 Debt Avalanche vs. Debt Snowball